Jury duty in Ontario

 - sheriff or a sheriff’s officer

-- armed forces personnel of the regular and special forces and members of the reserve forces on active service
+- member of the regular and special armed forces and members of the reserve forces on active service

 - officer of a court of justice